Confirmation, Reception, and Reaffirmation

 Every candidate for these rites is also required to have a sponsor.
 A sponsor is simply someone who is a baptized Christian, who will present you (i.e., walk with you) to the Bishop on the day of your confirmation.
 Start thinking now about who your sponsor will be, and consider inviting them to make your journey of preparation with you.
 Sponsors are welcome to come to any or all of the classes.

-For further information on adult confirmation at St. Bartholomew's Church, please email the Rev. Matthew Moretz.
+For further information on adult confirmation at St. Bartholomew's Church, please email the Reverend Peter Thompson.
 To register to participate in the ceremony, please complete the Action Form below.